vidjil/vidjil/doc/server.md

     They are used for admin emails monitoring the server an reporting errors.

   - <a name='healthcare'></a>
-    If, according yo tour local regulations, the server is suitable for hosting clinical data, you may update the `HEALTHCARE_COMPLIANCE` variable to remove warnings related to non-healthcare compliance.
+    If, according yo your local regulations, the server is suitable for hosting clinical data, you may update the `HEALTHCARE_COMPLIANCE` variable to remove warnings related to non-healthcare compliance.
     Updating this variable is the sole responsibility of the institution responsible for the server, and should be done in accordance with the regulations that apply in your country.